-Showtime's 'I'm Dying Up Here' Gives A Rare Look At The Dark Side Of Comedy
+'I'm Dying Up Here' Shows The Dark Side Of The Comedy Biz

 When I tuned in to watch the premiere of Showtime's new series I'm Dying Up Here, I expected that a show about standup comics would be, well, pretty funny.
 Although the episode definitely had a few laugh out loud moments, I was taken aback by the decidedly bleak depiction of the 1970s world of standup comedy.
 Case in point — I most definitely wasn't expecting a tragic suicide in the show's very first episode.
 But, although it doesn't deliver as many laughs as I expected, I'm Dying Up Here shows the dark side of comedy — and that's an important angle to cover, too.